Gloria's boyfriend' goes too far.

 My sister laughed.
 "Where did you find that one?"

-"Come on let's go up the chippy, see if them lads are hanging round."
+"Well, never mind about that," Evelyn said.
+"Let's take a walk up to the chippy, see if them lads are hanging around."

 "No!"
 I said.
 "I'm not going up there tonight."